 - Shake well before use.

-- You may put this drug right in the mouth or you may mix it with formula, fruit juice, cereal or other food, water or juice.
-Take the whole dose.
+- You may put this drug right in your child’s mouth or you may mix it with formula, fruit juice, cereal or other food, water or juice.
+Be sure to give the whole dose.

 - Shake well before use.